awsdocs/amazon-kendra-developer-guide/doc_source/API_ClickFeedback.md

 Required: Yes

  ** ResultId **   <a name="Kendra-Type-ClickFeedback-ResultId"></a>
-The unique identifier of the search result that was clicked\.
+The identifier of the search result that was clicked\.
 Type: String
 Length Constraints: Minimum length of 1\.
 Maximum length of 73\.
 Required: Yes